-"Budget" the overall revenue and capital budget approved by Full Council (Section 4); "Chief Officer" any Officer (other than a person whose duties are solely secretarial or administrative or whose duties are otherwise in the nature of support services) who:

-reports directly to the Head of Paid Service in respect of all or most of his/her duties; or the Head of Paid Service is directly responsible for;
+"Budget" the overall revenue and capital budget approved by Full Council (Section 4); "Chief Officer" any Officer (other than a person whose duties are solely secretarial or administrative or whose duties are otherwise in the nature of support services) who: reports directly to the Head of Paid Service in

-"Corporate Team" the senior management body for Officers (Section 11).
-It includes those Officers designated by the Head of Paid Service from time to time as Members of the Corporate Team;

-"Councillor" a person elected to the Council to represent an area (called an electoral division) within Denbighshire County Council:

-"Executive" the Cabinet or a Member or Members of the Cabinet when exercising Executive Functions;

-any decision taken by the Cabinet to exercise or refrain from exercising an Executive Function.
-It also includes decisions made by persons or Member bodies to whom the Cabinet has delegated Executive Functions to exercise or refrain exercising those functions;

-Executive Functions are defined by the Local Government Act 2000, subsidiary legislation and associated guidance.
-Any function that is not exercisable only by Full Council or delegated to another Member body is an Executive Function.

-"Executive Decision"

-"Executive Function"

-(b) Contractual matters, the acquisition and disposal of land and financial support to organisations and individuals are also Executive Functions.

-It should be noted that Regulatory functions such as planning licensing and building control, are not Executive Functions:

-"Forward Programme"

-Work the Forward Work Programme is a document which lists all of the decisions that the Council and the Cabinet intend to take and what business the Head of Legal and Democratic Services will be considering and when those matters will be discussed.
-This does not prevent urgent or unforeseen matters being considered;

-"Full Council"

-the body where all Councillors act to exercise functions of the Council;

-"Head of Paid Service"

-an Officer who must be appointed by law to carry out certain functions.
+- reports directly to the Head of Paid Service in respect of all or most of his/her duties; or - the Head of Paid Service is directly responsible for; - "Corporate Team" the senior management body for Officers (Section 11).
+It includes those Officers designated by the Head of Paid Service from time to time as Members of the Corporate Team; - "Councillor" a person elected to the Council to represent an area (called an electoral division) within Denbighshire County Council; - "Executive" the Cabinet or a Member or Members of the Cabinet when exercising Executive Functions; - "Executive Decision" any decision taken by the Cabinet to exercise or refrain from exercising an Executive Function.
+It also includes decisions made by persons or Member bodies to whom the Cabinet has delegated Executive Functions to exercise or refrain exercising those functions; - "Executive Function" (a) Executive Functions are defined by the Local Government Act 2000, subsidiary legislation and associated guidance.
+Any function that is not exercisable only by Full Council or delegated to another Member body is an Executive Function. (b) Contractual matters, the acquisition and disposal of land and financial support to organisations and individuals are also Executive Functions.
+It should be noted that Regulatory functions such as planning licensing and building control, are not Executive Functions; "Forward Work Programme" "Full Council" the body where all Councillors act to exercise functions of the Council; "Head of Paid Service" an Officer who must be appointed by law to carry out certain functions.
 See Section 11 for more details.
 The Officer will usually have other duties and a different job title.
-See Section 11 for which Officer is the Head of Paid Service:

-"Local Functions"

-Choice there are some functions which the Council may treat as being the responsibility of the Cabinet (in whole or in part) or as being non-executive, at its discretion;

-"Local (Wales) Measure 2011"

-Government referred to as "The Measure".
-Legislation introduced, inter alia, to strengthen local democracy, deal with changes to executive arrangements, overview and scrutiny, county councils and Member payments;
+See Section 11 for which Officer is the Head of Paid Service; "Local Choice Functions" there are some functions which the Council may treat as being the responsibility of the Cabinet (in whole or in part) or as being non-executive, at its discretion; "Local Government (Wales) Measure 2011" referred to as "The Measure".
+Legislation introduced, inter alia, to strengthen local democracy, deal with changes to executive arrangements, overview and scrutiny, county councils and Member payments; "Member" either a Councillor or a person chosen by the Council to serve on one of its Member Bodies (called "a Co-Opted Member"); "Member Body" any of the following: • Full Council; Cabinet; • an Overview and Scrutiny Committee ; Licensing Committee;

-"Member"

-either a Councillor or a person chosen by the Council to serve on one of its Member Bodies (called "a Co-Opted Member");

-"Member Body"

-any of the following:

-- Full Council;

-- Cabinet;

-- an Overview and Scrutiny Committee;

-- Licensing Committee;

 - Standards Committee (or one of its subcommittees);

 - Planning Committee;

 - Appeals Panel;

-- Audit Committee:
+- Audit Committee;

-- Democratic Services Committee:
+- Democratic Services Committee;

-Note - references to Committee also includes Sub-Committee:
+Note - references to Committee also includes Sub-Committee;